PraneelMakam/characterai-chatgpt-wrapper/README.md

 2. **Voice recording not working**
    - Ensure your browser supports MediaRecorder API
    - Check microphone permissions
-   - Try using HTTPS (required for media access)
+   - Use HTTPS (required for media access)

+3. **ElevenLabs voice not working**
+   - Check your ElevenLabs API key
+   - Verify voice IDs are correct
+   - Check your ElevenLabs usage limits

+4. **Supabase connection issues**
+   - Verify your Supabase credentials
+   - Check your database tables are created
+   - Ensure RLS policies are configured

-3. **Build errors**
+5. **Build errors**
-   - Clear node_modules and reinstall: `rm -rf node_modules && npm install`
+   - Clear node_modules and reinstall
    - Check Node.js version compatibility

-4. **CORS errors**
-   - Ensure the server is running on the correct port
-   - Check that the client proxy is configured correctly
+   - Verify all dependencies are installed

 ### Support

 If you encounter any issues, please:
 1. Check the troubleshooting section above
+2. Review the setup guides
-2. Search existing issues on GitHub
+3. Search existing issues on GitHub
-3. Create a new issue with detailed information
+4. Create a new issue with detailed information

-## 📊 Performance
+## 📈 Performance

 - **Frontend**: Optimized React components with lazy loading
 - **Backend**: Efficient API design with proper error handling
 - **Voice**: Stream processing for real-time audio conversion
+- **Database**: Indexed queries for fast performance
 - **UI**: Smooth 60fps animations with hardware acceleration

 ---

 **Made with ❤️ for AI enthusiasts and character lovers everywhere!**

+**Upgraded to v2.0 with realistic voices, analytics, and enhanced features! 🎤✨**